thomas-yancey/thomas-yancey.github.io/_posts/2016-07-05-action-cable-chat.md

 end
 {% endhighlight %}

+You can see we add everyone to a room when the new user is created.
+The idea of this is to have one open chat room everyne is subscribed to.
+Add this first room to a seed file and seed the database.

+{% highlight ruby %}
+#app/db/seeds.rb
+Room.create(name: "open_chat")
+{% endhighlight %}

-We want to be able to access the current user and check whether someone is logged in so lets set up those helpers
+We want to be able to access the current user and check whether someone is logged in so lets set up those helpers.

 {% highlight ruby %}
 class ApplicationController < ActionController::Base